-Enterprise architecture (E.A.) is used by federal government agencies to enable I.T. planning and I.T. decision-making.
+Federal government agencies use enterprise architecture (E.A.) to enable I.T. planning and I.T. decision-making.
 E.A. also guides federal government agencies on reducing wasteful I.T. spending, increasing shared I.T. services, closing performance gaps, and promoting engagement among government, industry, and citizens (Common Approach to Federal Enterprise Architecture, 2012).
-Federal government agencies need E.A. guidelines that leverage other federal, state, local, tribal, international experiences and have to conform to technology-related policies and guidelines from the Office of Management, Budget, and Federal Enterprise Architecture before making any E.A. decisions (Common Approach to Federal Enterprise Architecture, 2012).
-In federal government agencies, E.A. plays a vital role and is a challenging task for enterprise architects, senior leadership, I.T. professionals, and the domain teams that are tasked with ensuring that the E.A. transformation process aligns with the

-I.T. business goals and objectives.
-Further, E.A. methodology debates have been targets for E.A. practitioners to argue over; rather than focusing upon the needs of their key stakeholders, many have become enamored with completing a transformation process (Gotze, 2011).
+Federal government agencies need E.A. guidelines that leverage other federal, state, local, tribal, and international experiences and have to conform to technology-related policies and guidelines from the Office of Management, Budget, and Federal Enterprise Architecture before making any E.A. decisions (Common Approach to Federal Enterprise Architecture, 2012).
+In federal government agencies, E.A. plays a vital role and is a challenging task for enterprise architects, senior leadership, I.T. professionals, and the domain teams tasked with ensuring that the E.A. transformation process aligns with the I.T. business goals and objectives.
+Further, E.A. methodology debates have been targets for E.A. practitioners to argue over; rather than focusing upon their key stakeholders' needs, many have become enamored with completing a transformation process (Gotze, 2011).

-There has been limited research on addressing how government agencies are using E.A. concepts to make I.T. decisions, how to explore the obstacles that interface with the E.A. transformation process, and how to make the transformation process meaningful and measurable.
+There has been limited research on addressing how government agencies are using E.A. concepts to make I.T. decisions, explore the obstacles that interface with the E.A. transformation process and make the transformation process meaningful and measurable.